Free Shipping Over £50

 Metal outfit Defects has quickly earned a name for itself as one of the most exciting, must-see bands on the scene.

-The band is made up metalcore veterans Harry Jennings on drums, Luke Genders and James Threadwell on guitars, David Silver on bass, and Tony Maue out front on vocals.
+Made up metalcore veterans, the band comprises Harry Jennings on drums, Luke Genders and James Threadwell on guitars, David Silver on bass, and Tony Maue out front on vocals.

 Collectively, each with other successful bands, they've released multiple albums worldwide and toured with the likes of Iron Maiden, Bring Me The Horizon, and Bullet For My Valentine.
 Now they've come together to forge a fresh brand of urgent, vibrant metalcore that is uniquely Defects.